Kibble-Zurek mechanism in polariton graphene: Introduction

 Aside from the band topology context, quantum fluids have been known since the dawn of their study to support topological defects \cite{LeggettBook}, the most famous example being the quantum vortex \cite{Pitaevskii}.
 Quantum vortices are protected by a particular real-space topological invariant known as the winding number \cite{Thouless1998}, which ensures their stability.
 They can only be removed via vortex-antivortex annihilation, or by reaching the zero-density system boundaries.
 Quantum vortices have been observed in liquid Helium \cite{Onsager1949,Feynman1956}, in atomic condensates \cite{Ketterle2001}, in light beams propagating in atomic vapors \cite{Zhang2019}, and also in polaritonic systems \cite{lagoudakis2008quantized}.
 Here, quantum vortices can be created in non-equilibrium flows via quantum turbulence mechanisms \cite{sanvitto2010persistent,nardin2011hydrodynamic}.
 Another way is based on preferential condensation at selected orbital angular momentum states \cite{Sala2015,zambon2019optically,Yulin2020}.
 It is also possible to imprint quantum vortices at will under resonant pumping \cite{boulier2015vortex,dominici2018interactions}, using spatial light modulators.

 A particularly interesting mechanism of generation of topological defects is the Kibble-Zurek mechanism (KZM), based on the intrinsic non-adiabaticity of second-order phase transitions.
-Initially proposed in the context of the spontaneous symmetry breaking defects in the early Universe evolution by Kibble \cite{Kibble1976}, it was later applied to determine the residual quantum vortex density in superfluid liquid Helium by Zurek \cite{Zurek1985,Zurek1996}, and then generalized to other systems \cite{campo2014universality}.
+Initially proposed in the context of the spontaneous symmetry breaking defects in the early Universe evolution by Kibble \cite{Kibble1976}, it was later applied to determine the residual quantum vortex density in superfluid liquid Helium by Zurek \cite{Zurek1985,Zurek1996}, and then generalized to other systems and configurations \cite{campo2014universality,yukalov2015}.
 KZM is characterised by a particular scaling of the density of the topological defects as a function of the quenching speed (the characteristic time of the phase transition).
 For homogeneous polariton condensates (without lattices), these scalings were studied in several recent theoretical works \cite{Mat2014,Matu2017,Comaron2018}.
 One of the most important problems for the experimental studies of this mechanism is the recombination of the topological defects (vortex-antivortex recombination): if they are allowed to move freely and do not benefit from any additional protection, their density decreases with time after the transition has occurred (as already noticed by Kibble\cite{Kibble1976}), and drops to zero at long time scales.
 Recently, it was shown how this problem can be solved by additional topological protection for the defects in 1D polariton lattices \cite{Solnyshkov2016}.
-KZM in lattices was the subject of several recent studies \cite{dora2019kibble,keesling2019quantum}, some of which were focused on Dirac points \cite{dutta2010quenching} and topological insulators \cite{Lara2020}.
+KZM in lattices was the subject of several recent studies \cite{dora2019kibble,keesling2019quantum}, some of which were focused on Dirac points \cite{dutta2010quenching,Lledo2021} and topological insulators \cite{Lara2020}. \tcr{A specificity brought by lattices with respect to homogeneous system is the change of the dispersion, whose non-parabolicity can affect the scaling exponents.
+The honeycomb lattice is particularly interesting among others, because it can exhibit a non-trivial topology if the gap is opened at the Dirac point, which can be done, for example, by using the spin-anisotropic interactions \cite{Bleu2017x}.}